paulinejmaurice/HapticMaster/README.md

 # HapticMaster

-Code for running the Cup Task experiment (https://web.northeastern.edu/actionlab/research/) with the haptic interface HapitMaster.
+Code for running the Cup Task experiment (https://web.northeastern.edu/actionlab/research/) with the haptic interface HapticMaster.

 Requires:
 - HapticAPI (from HapticMaster)